lonycell/grafana.v7/docs/sources/getting-started/glossary.md

   </tr>
     <tr>
     <td style = "vertical-align: top;">Panel</td>
-    <td>Basic building block in Grafana, composed by a query and a visualization.
+    <td>Basic building block in ThingSPIN, composed by a query and a visualization.
 Can be moved and resized within a dashboard.</td>
   </tr>
   <tr>
     <td style = "vertical-align: top;">Plugin</td>
-    <td>An extension of Grafana that allows users to provide additional functionality to enhance their experience.
+    <td>An extension of ThingSPIN that allows users to provide additional functionality to enhance their experience.
 The types of plugins currently supported are:
     <ul>
-      <li><b>App plugin:</b> Extends Grafana with a customized experience.
+      <li><b>App plugin:</b> Extends ThingSPIN with a customized experience.
 It includes a set of panel and data source plugins, as well as custom pages.</li>
-      <li><b>Data source plugin:</b> Extends Grafana with support for additional data sources.</li>
+      <li><b>Data source plugin:</b> Extends ThingSPIN with support for additional data sources.</li>
-      <li><b>Panel plugin:</b> Extends Grafana with additional visualization options.</li>
+      <li><b>Panel plugin:</b> Extends ThingSPIN with additional visualization options.</li>
     </ul>
     </td>
   </tr>